jbkroner/TalkTurbo/README.md

 `--sync-app-commands` - Sync new or udpated app commands with Discord

-`--no-user-identifier` - do *not* send a user's unique hash to OpenAI with each request.
+`--no-user-identifier` - Do *not* send a user's unique hash to OpenAI with each request.

+`--disable-image-storage` - Do not store dalle images locally.
+Image prompts and hashes may still be logged.

 ## Slash Commands
 Slash commands can be used within a Discord server to control the bot.